NVIDIA/NVTX/c/README.md

 # Use NVTX with CMake

 For projects that use CMake, the included `CMakeLists.txt` provides targets `nvtx3-c` and `nvtx3-cpp` that set the include search paths (and add the `-ldl` linker option if applicable).
+It also provides the `nvtxw3-loader` target described in [NVTXW writer loader](#nvtxw-writer-loader).

 ## Use a local copy of NVTX